Hand Numbness Causes Explained: Discover Key Factors

-What is hand numbness?
+What is Hand Numbness?

 Damage, compression, or irritation of a nerve that supplies the hand is the cause of hand numbness.
 Although the numbness is localized to the hand, the compromised nerve could be located at any level of the nervous system.
 Damage to a specific portion of the brain, the spinal cord, or the nerves that travel down the arm to the fingertips can potentially cause hand numbness.